 Waste will be sorted according to the waste hierarchy and be disposed of in the appropriate manner.
+Compost bins and recycling bins should be made available to guests to utilise throughout their stay.

 5. Energy Efficiency

 8.1.
 Explain what design measures have been taken to ensure that the development proposal will be energy efficient.